Designed by Charles and Ray Eames

-Charles and Ray Eames’ career-long exploration of the chair as a single-shell form yielded numerous expressions of this idea, beginning in 1950 with the Moulded Fibreglass Chairs.
-When the environmental risks associated with fibreglass production were realised, the Moulded Fibreglass Chair was discontinued.
-In 2001, Herman Miller introduced the Moulded Plastic Chair in recyclable polypropylene.
-The Eames Moulded Plastic Stool was introduced in 2015.
-Atop a 4-leg bar- or counter-height base, the durable polypropylene shells look inviting and stylish everywhere Eames Moulded Plastic Stools are used — from cafés and bistros to breakfast nooks and break rooms.
+Charles and Ray Eames’ career-long exploration of the chair as a single-shell form yielded numerous expressions of this idea, beginning in 1950 with the Molded Fiberglass Chairs.
+When the environmental risks associated with fiberglass production were realized, the Molded Fiberglass Chair was discontinued.
+In 2001, Herman Miller introduced the Molded Plastic Chair in recyclable polypropylene.
+The Eames Molded Plastic Stool was introduced in 2015.
+Atop a 4-leg bar- or counter-height base, the durable polypropylene shells look inviting and stylish everywhere Eames Molded Plastic Stools are used, from cafés and bistros to breakfast nooks and break rooms.

-Beyond the growing selection of plastic shell colours, Eames Moulded Plastic Stools are also available fully upholstered or with a seat pad for enhanced comfort.
-A choice of base colours rounds out your customisation options.
+Beyond the growing selection of plastic shell colors, Eames Molded Plastic Stools are also available fully upholstered or with a seat pad for enhanced comfort.
+A choice of base colors rounds out your customization options.

 For every need